-Emissions from movable rigs in connection with exploration drilling shall be reported under shipping at a rate of NOK 4.
-Only emissions subject to the Petroleum Tax Act, i.e. all production drilling shall be reported under oil and gas production at a rate of NOK 11.
+Emissions from movable rigs in connection with transfers between assignments and exploration drilling shall be reported under shipping at a rate of NOK 4.

 Reporting to the Norwegian Tax Administration

 Note that the emissions must be reported each quarter by the 18th in the following month to the Norwegian Tax Administration under excemption code 35 for Environmental Agreement on NO. The amount should be set as zero.

 The reported emission figures to the Norwegian Tax Administration shall be the same as the emission figures reported each quarter to the NOx Fund.
 The NOx Fund will forward information about the companies' reported emissions if requested by the tax- and pollution-authorities.

 In a letter to the NOx Fund, the Ministry of Finance have made it clear that payments to the NOx Fund are tax deductible.